lunagus/mpv-clipper/README.md

 ### Default Settings

-These are defined in the Lua script or can be overridden in `clipper.conf`.
+These are defined in the Lua script or can be overridden in `mpv-clipper.conf`.

 ```ini
 video_codec="libx264"